What Is Personalized Nutrition?

 Equipping practitioners to provide personalized recommendations may not be feasible due to insufficient nutrition education in medical training and the added volume it will create to a practitioner’s existing workload.

 If personalized nutrition is to be successful, people must be able to access the services provided.
 If it’s not your primary care provider, who remains?
-Dietitians, the current go-to nutrition professional within the healthcare team, would also require retraining, since conventional dietetic curriculums does not teach personalized nutrition.
+Dietitians, the current go-to nutrition professional within the healthcare team, would also require retraining, since conventional dietetic curriculums do not teach personalized nutrition.
 Dietitians typically have even shorter appointment times than their physician colleagues, existing heavy workload, and the responsibility to oversee hundreds of patients per week.

 Sounds like a job for a coach, instead.